velipso/sink/docs/embedding.md

 ```

 Use this function to inform the virtual machine that an operation has taken a long time, so the
-value used to track when a timeout happens needs to reflect this delay.
+value used to track when a timeout happens reflects this delay.

 For example, if a native command takes a long time, it could inform the machine to decrease the
 internal timer by 50 ticks via `sink.ctx_ticktimeout(ctx, 50)`.